-In 2012-13 the Bobcats won 21 games and Jordan made his biggest impact when he convinced seven footer Al Jefferson to come to Charlotte as a free agent.
+In 2012-13 the Bobcats won 21 games and Jordan made his biggest impact when he convinced seven-footer Al Jefferson to come to Charlotte as a free agent.
 Subsequently, the Bobcats won 43 games and went to the playoffs.
 The Bobcats lost to the Heat.
 The Heat had the better team and were aided by an injury to Al Jefferson.
-Jefferson was, at best, 60%, and the Bobcats didn’t have another scorer to help Jefferson out.
+Jefferson was, at best 60%, and the Bobcats didn’t have another scorer to help Jefferson out.

 But for once, a loss wasn’t a Michael Jordan devastation.
 Jordan was on the right track, understanding his team was young.
 He had so many recent draft picks.
 What he needed now was a veteran and in the offseason he signed Lance Stephenson, overpaying him $9 million dollars because Stephenson had a great season in 2013-14.
 It was a disaster from day one with Stephenson’s salary choking away oxygen.
 He couldn’t shoot, he was frustrated, he’s a tough teammate at best, and he broods.
-Jordan had to fix things and traded Stephenson to the Clippers which released an enormous weight particularly since Jordan acquired Spencer Hawes who will space the floor for Walker.
+Jordan had to fix things and traded Stephenson to the Clippers which released an enormous weight particularly since Jordan acquired Spencer Hawes who was supposed to space the floor for Walker.

 Jordan wasn’t done.
 He traded for Nic Batum, a long and athletic small forward defender who made threes.
 He got rid of Gerald Henderson who had been an underachiever and brought in Jeremy Lamb, another underachiever but one who had length, could make three-point shots but was allergic to defense.
 He signed Jeremy Lin who was on his third resurrection.
 Same for Tyler Hansborough.